-- The session itself MUST employ TLS transmission. - The certificate presented by the SMTP server MUST either verify successfully in a trust chain leading to a certificate trusted by the SMTP client or it MUST verify successfully using DANE as specified in RFC 7672 [RFC7672].
+- The session itself MUST employ TLS transmission. - If the SMTP server to which the message is being transmitted is identified through an MX record lookup, its name MUST be validated via a DNSSEC signature on the recipient domain's MX record, or the MX hostname MUST be validated by an MTA-STS policy as described in Section 4.1 of RFC 8461 [RFC8461].
+DNSSEC is defined in RFC 4033 [RFC4033], RFC 4034 [RFC4034], and RFC 4035 [RFC4035]. - The certificate presented by the SMTP server MUST either verify successfully in a trust chain leading to a certificate trusted by the SMTP client or it MUST verify successfully using DANE as specified in RFC 7672 [RFC7672].
 For trust chains, the choice of trusted (root) certificates is at the discretion of the SMTP client. - o Following the negotiation of STARTTLS, the SMTP server MUST advertise in the subsequent EHLO response that it supports REQUIRETLS.